laura-naslund/CASToolBaseDataPckg/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example of how to retrieve state boundaries and reaches.

 ``` r
 library(CASToolBaseDataPckg)